-- 3. WWP Informal Assessment: The FEP may also choose to complete or edit the WWP Informal Assessment when there is reason to believe that reviewing the WWP Informal Assessment questions or specific pages may help initiate conversation about a potential barrier that is affecting the participant's ability to work or participate in assigned activities. - 4.
+- 3. Job Readiness Assessment: Job readiness assessments can be administered throughout ongoing case management as the participant's skill levels and work readiness may change. - The Job Readiness page in WWP is a stand-alone page with questions that are designed to guide conversation to complete a thorough job readiness assessment.
+Completing the Job Readiness page will ensure that workers have sufficient detail on work preferences, history, applications, interviews, and contacts to develop EPs and assign meaningful activities that allow participants to reach their goals. - 4.
+WWP Informal Assessment: The FEP may also choose to complete or edit the WWP Informal Assessment when there is reason to believe that reviewing the WWP Informal Assessment questions or specific pages may help initiate conversation about a potential barrier that is affecting the participant's ability to work or participate in assigned activities. - 5.
 Additional Approaches to Informal Assessment: The W-2 agency may also use alternative approaches to supplement the information gathered through the WWP Informal Assessment Driver Flow.
 (See 5.2.1)